Gluon Gravitational $ D$-Form Factor: The $\sigma$-Meson as a Dilaton Confronted with Lattice Data II: Heavy Hadron -Form Factors are Different

 Beyond light hadrons, it is instructive to examine heavy hadrons in the context of the dilaton hypothesis.
 In particular, the $\eta_{b,c}$-mesons, the beauty and charm analogues of positronium, are approximately stable since the width-to-mass ratios are small, $(\Ga/m)|_{\eta_{b,c}} \approx 10^{-2}$~\cite{ParticleDataGroup:2024cfk}.
 Their gravitational form factors were recently computed in the Dyson-Schwinger framework using a contact interaction~\cite{Sultan:2024hep}.\footnote{ In that work, the $\pi$- and $\eta_s$-mesons are also shown.
 The $\pi$-result qualitatively (if not quantitatively) agrees with the $m_\pi \approx 170~\MeV$ lattice data~\cite{Hackett:2023nkr}.
 For the $\eta_s$, which mixes into $\eta$--$\eta'$ in the real world, we are not aware of results one could compare to.} From their \FIG 5 it is evident that the $\eta_{b,c}$ results do not exhibit a pronounced $\sig$-pole behaviour, certainly not of the magnitude $r_\sig^{\eta_{b,c}} \approx \tfrac{4}{3} m_{\eta_{b,c}}^2$.
 Stated differently, if we naively use the approximate light-hadron formula \eqref{eq:LH} neglecting the background,

-then it fails by orders of magnitude compared to the results $D^{\eta_{b[c]}}(0) \approx -0.5[-0.6]$ in ~\cite{Sultan:2024hep}.
+then it fails by orders of magnitude compared to the results $D^{\eta_{(b,c)}}(0) \approx -(0.5,0.6) $ \cite{Sultan:2024hep} and $-(0.13,0.28)$ \cite{Dwibedi:2026ozl}, and also the rather larger $-(-,4.7)$ {\cite{Xu:2024hfx}}.
 A moment’s thought makes the strong suppression unsurprising since $m_{\eta_{b,c}} = 2 m_{b,c}(1 + \ORD(\al_s^2))$, so their masses are generated primarily by explicit quark-mass terms.
 Consequently, the dilaton need not act as a compensator to restore conformal symmetry for these states.
 Stated differently, the explicit breaking alters the conformal Ward identities.
 It is therefore encouraging that the $\eta_{b,c}$-mesons are consistent with the behaviour anticipated within the dilaton interpretation.